Marktawa/tags-strapi-bluedolphin/docs/ARTICLE.md

 First, we started by explaining what the terms localization and Internationalization meant.

 Secondly, we cloned an existing Strapi application using the eCommerce template.
-Then, we created a new locale and enabled localization on the current content types from the admin panel, after which we inserted a new product in a French (`fr`) locale.
+Then, we created a new locale and enabled localization on the current content types from the admin panel.
+After which we added entries for **Products** and **Categories** collection types in `French (fr)` locale.

-Lastly, we created a new Gatsby application to fetch localized data from the Strapi application.
+Lastly, we created a new Gatsby application to fetch localized data from the Strapi application using the GraphQL API.

 The [source code](https://github.com/Marktawa/tags-strapi-bluedolphin) for this tutorial is available for you to test.

 What next?

 Check out some deployment guides if you want to know how to deploy this app in production.
-Or add some more functionality to this app using plugins in the [Strapi Marketplace](https://market.strapi.io).
+Add some more functionality to this app using plugins in the [Strapi Marketplace](https://market.strapi.io).
+Here's a suggestion, instead of translating your Strapi entries manually use [Localazy](https://market.strapi.io/plugins/@localazy-strapi-plugin) instead.
+Check out this [tutorial to get started with Localazy and Strapi](https://strapi.io/blog/strapi-localization-made-easy-with-localazy-plugin).